From the blog

 Structure: Federated tribes with central platform

-- Platform tribe: 50 engineers building core capabilities
+tribe: 50 engineers building core capabilities

-- Analytics guild: 200 analysts across business units
+guild: 200 analysts across business units

-- Champion network: 500+ feedback advocates globally
+network: 500+ feedback advocates globally

 Results: 30% improvement in feature adoption through feedback loops